CyanSalt/stylelint-plugin-aurora/docs/rules/selector-nested-combinator-position.md

-# Enforce the position of combinators in nesting
+# Enforce the position of combinators in nesting (`selector-nested-combinator-position`)

 Using combinators improperly in nesting not only makes the code difficult to read, but also prone to bugs.
 For example, `.foo > { display: block }` will compile in an unintended style.